rmcurtis43/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Ryan Curtis is a Sports and Data Scientist with a professional basketball team in the NBA.
-He has over 15 years of professional experience serving in multiple domains (sports science/analysis, S&C, sports medicine) and across multiple settings (professional sport, collegiate sport, military special forces, academia).
-Prior to his work in the NBA, Ryan was the Director of Athlete Performance and Safety at the Korey Stringer Institute (KSI) while completing a PhD focused on exercise and sports science at the University of Connecticut (UConn).
-Prior to KSI/UConn he was a strength and conditioning coach and athletic trainer with the United States Marine Corps, United States Tennis Association, and for professional athletes on the ATP/WTA World Tour.
-Ryan has authored over 15 peer-reviewed research publications and book chapters, presented featured lectures and research presentations at international conferences and is an author of the book “Elite Soccer Players: Maximizing Performance and Safety”.
-His professional and research interests are in optimizing athlete/human health and performance through integration of technology and analytics.
-Ryan is experienced with several data management/visualization and web development tools: R, Shiny, SQL, HTML, CSS, Tableau, Power BI.
+Hi, I'm a sports scientist and performance coach interested in optimizing athlete health and performance through integration of science, technology and analytics.
+I currently work in professional sport but have had the priviledge of serving in multiple domains (sports science/analytics, S&C, sports medicine) across a variety of settings (professional/collegiate sport, military special forces, academia).
+I've developed a stong passion for data science throughout my career and work regularly with several data management, visualization and web development tools such as R, Shiny, SQL, HTML, CSS, Tableau, Power BI.
+If you're interested in my work, you can find my blog posts, books, book chapters, and peer-reviewed research here.
+Please feel free to reach out via social media or email, look forward to connecting with you.